 Using the VA benefit again doesn't erase the advantage — but it does raise the funding fee.

-At 5% or more down, the subsequent use fee drops to 1.50% — same as first use.
-The 3.30% rate only applies when you're putting less than 5% down on a subsequent use.
+At 5% or more down, the fee is identical regardless of first or subsequent use.
+The higher subsequent-use rate only applies when putting less than 5% down.

 Dollar amounts on a $350,000 subsequent-use purchase: